-Booklets are versatile as they are used in many applicatons from event programmes to company brochures, product listings, catalogues, short magazines, annual reports and much more.
+Booklets are versatile as they’re used in many applications from event programs to company brochures, product listings, catalogs, short magazines, annual reports and more.
 Booklets are a broad term used to identify anything that is folded and stapled along the spine, which is called saddle stitching.
 Booklet printing can be done in various sizes and numerous page signatures.
+Request a Quote

 Thinking about the number of pages, sheets required when flat or after being folded can be very confusing to understand and explain.
 It is best practice to think of booklets as the number of pages.
 So if you picked up any published book and looked at each page number then those are the total booklet pages in your booklet.

 There are 3 most common types of booklet binding: